equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 Then we are using built in `RSpec` `match` matcher that compares the the hash elements.
 Unlike `eq` matcher you can pass other matchers as arguments.

+> This is also true to custom matchers you define !
+[Custom RSpec Matchers]( https://www.relishapp.com/rspec/rspec-expectations/v/3-3/docs/custom-matchers/define-matcher)

 ```ruby
       # ...